gittuf/gittuf/docs/roadmap.md

 Once gittuf achieves sufficient maturity, the gittuf source must be protected using gittuf.
 This will contribute significantly to the usability and further development of the tool, and will demonstrate its features and viability.

+### Reach Beta Milestone

+After sufficient dogfooding and testing, gittuf should be released as a beta.
+As a rule of thumb, post reaching beta, repositories should not have to reinitialize gittuf due to breaking changes or incompatibility in metadata formats.

+### Support Multi-repository Policies

+If gittuf operates only within the boundary of a single Git repository, scaling gittuf across thousands of repositories becomes impractical. gittuf must include mechanisms to enable reuse of gittuf policies across repositories so that policy management overhead is minimized.